-Purpose Activity Outcome BROMLEY GP ALL IANCE (BGPA) Promote, gather feedback, and build relationships between the Bromleag Care Practice and Bromley Care Homes.
+Purpose Activity Outcome BROMLEY GP ALL BROMLEY GP ALLIANCE (BGPA) Promote, gather feedback, and build relationships between the Bromleag Care Practice and Bromley Care Homes.
 Bromleag Care Practice management team went to each home to re-engage with care homes management team to gain feedback as to how the practice can improve and develop their working practice.
 Personalised care provided to each home depending on the demand and needs.
 Stronger and more collaborative working between care homes and the practice.
 For example, support provided on medication changes and structured medication reviews.
 A template was created to capture relevant and appropriate details prior to practice visits.
-To understand the need of the homeless population and enable them to receive a range of healthcare services in an easy-to-access and safe environment BGPA and Bromley Homeless Shelter ran a clinic each winter which was staffed with volunteer clinicians from other health organisations.
+To understand the need of the homeless population and enable them to receive a range of healthcare services in an easy-to- access and safe environment BGPA and Bromley Homeless Shelter ran a clinic each winter which was staffed with volunteer clinicians from other health organisations.
 The clinic was well received by the homeless shelter and the homeless population.
 Feedback on the clinic was fed into the service provision.
 The service won the One Bromley Mary Cooke Award for Reducing Health Inequalities in May 2022.
 Impact of the winter scheme led to the service being commissioned for three years with a nurse-led clinic being run every day.
-BROMLEY PRIMAR Y CARE NETWORKS To engage with practice populations on the new Enhanced GP practices engaged with their practice participation group members and in many cases the wide practice population to capture their views on the new Enhanced Feedback from patient engagement was used to inform out of hours provision.
-In some cases, the additional for primary care.
+BROMLEY PRIMAR Y CARE NETWORKS To engage with practice populations on the new Enhanced Access Services, a national agreement on extended hours for primary care.
+GP practices engaged with their practice participation group members and in many cases the wide practice population to capture their views on the new Enhanced Access Contract which all GP practices had to implement.
+The new contract would ensure that additional appointments were available in the evening and at weekends to meet the needs of registered patients.
+Face to face and virtual meetings took place as well as surveys to capture views.
+Feedback from patient engagement was used to inform out of hours provision.
+In some cases, the additional out of hours appointments were used to provide better access and flexibility for those who work, and for routine screening appointments.